gitlabhq/omnibus-gitlab/doc/settings/nginx.md

    ```

 1. **(Optional) Set the right GitLab Workhorse settings if using Apache**

-   *Note: The values below were added in GitLab 8.2, make sure you have the latest version installed.*

    Apache cannot connect to a UNIX socket but instead needs to connect to a
    TCP Port.
 To allow GitLab Workhorse to listen on TCP (by default port 8181)